 Tax Deductions 2017: 50 Tax Write-Offs You Don’t Know About

-Consider your state tax return when deciding between taking the standard deduction and itemizing, because a significant benefit of one over the other on your state taxes might more than make up for a negative effect of that choice on your federal return.
+Consider your state tax return when deciding between taking the standard deduction and itemizing, because a significant benefit of one over the other on your state taxes might compensate for a negative effect of that choice on your federal return.

 Some Deductions Have Been Eliminated

 Miscellaneous deductions like work uniforms, union dues, work-related entertainment, tax preparation fees and investment expenses have been eliminated.
 Taxpayers who have claimed these deductions in the past might find they are better off taking the standard deduction now that these deductions have been eliminated.

 Click to read an explanation on five common tax forms.